ryan-allen/synths/README.md

 # synths

-More gear is always the answer, I think...
+more gear is _always_ the answer, I think...

 ## stuff i got